 - Hotels One or two euros per suitcase for porters and for valet parking in top-end hotels.
 Leaving loose change for cleaners is appreciated.

 - Restaurants Tip about 10% (unless service is abominable).
 Round up the bill, state the amount as you hand the bill back or leave the tip in the bill folder when you leave.

 - Taxis About 10%.

-Cafes Hours vary considerably: 7am or 8am to 11pm or midnight; some traditional cafes close at 7pm or 8pm.
+Cafes 7am or 8am–11pm or midnight; traditional cafes close at 7pm or 8pm

-Offices & government departments Open 8am to 3.30pm, 4pm or 5pm Monday to Friday.
+Offices and government departments 8am–3.30pm, 4pm or 5pm Monday to Friday

-Post offices 8am to noon and 2pm to 6pm Monday to Friday; some open Saturday mornings; many are open all day weekdays.
+Post offices 8am–noon and 2–6pm Monday to Friday; some open Saturday morning

-Shops 9am to 6.30pm Monday to Friday (often to 9pm Thursday or Friday in cities); from 9am to 5pm Saturday.
+Shops 9am–6.30pm Monday to Friday (often to 9pm Thursday or Friday in cities), 9am–5pm Saturday

 Seasonal Opening Hours